ahicks92/fastnet/specification.md

 There are three packets involved in the connection handshake protocol, all of which are sent on channel -1:

-- The connection request packet consists of the string "connect?"
+- The connection request packet consists of the single byte 2.

-- The connect packet consists of the string "connected" followed by a 4-byte integer.
+- The connect packet consists of the single byte 3 followed by a 4-byte integer.
 This integer is the connection's identifier.

-- The abort packet is the string "abort" followed immediately by a UTF8-encodedd error string without a trailing null.
+- The abort packet consists of the single byte 4 followed immediately by a UTF8-encodedd error string without a trailing null.

 To begin a connection, a client must: